 A Girl of Good Family (A Good Woman / Liangjia funu) (China 1985 d.
 Huang Jianzhong)

 The mid-1980s was when Chinese cinema burst upon the world scene, headed by Chen Kaige’s Yellow Earth (1984).
-Among the several thematically intriguing and visually beautiful films that came out of Chinese studios at this time, this gem since oddly to have been largely forgotten.
-I struggled to find any information on it under the English that I remember (which I’ve now confirmed was how it was billed for the 1986 London Film Festival), and wondered if I’d misremembered The Girl from Hunan (1987), which is similarly about a young woman in an arranged marriage with a child.
-I’ve not seen the latter, but in this film the woman in question in married to a six-year-old (who looks upon her as his mother) and ostracised by neighbours who are suspicious of her as an outsider.
+Among the several thematically intriguing and visually beautiful films that came out of Chinese studios at this time, this gem seems oddly to have been largely forgotten.
+I struggled to find any information on it under the English title that I remember (which I’ve now confirmed was how it was billed for the 1986 London Film Festival), and wondered if I’d misremembered The Girl from Hunan (1987), which is similarly about a young woman in an arranged marriage with a child.
+I’ve not seen the latter, but in this film the woman in question is married to a six-year-old (who looks upon her as his mother) and ostracised by neighbours who are suspicious of her as an outsider.
 Its picture of the social imprisoning of women in China (the film is set in the 1940s) is economically told, the tragedy unfolding more through imagery than dialogue.
 A film of deep feeling and immaculate technique.
 The Chinese cinema database Dianying gives its English title as A Good Woman.
 It would be worthy of rediscovery.